-Studies have also shown that vegetarians generally have a healthier gut microbiome due to their increased intake of fibre.
-By replacing meat with other protein sources such as lentils, rice, green vegetables, eggs and quinoa, you can up your fibre intake whilst still maintaining your protein intake.5
+Studies have also shown that vegetarians generally have a healthier gut microbiome due to their increased fibre intake.
+By replacing meat with other protein sources such as lentils, rice, green vegetables, eggs and quinoa, you can increase your fibre intake while maintaining your protein intake.5

-We don’t suggest becoming a vegetarian purely to avoid these antibiotics getting into your system, but swapping out some meals that you’d have meat in with plant-based alternatives can help your gut microbiome stay diverse and healthy.
+We don’t suggest becoming a vegetarian purely to avoid these antibiotics getting into your system, but swapping out some meals in which you’d have meat with plant-based alternatives can help your gut microbiome stay diverse and healthy.

 Include Prebiotics and Probiotics In Your Diet

 Prebiotics and Probiotics can be found in many food sources.
 Prebiotics feed the existing good bacteria ensuring they can repopulate, and probiotics add new strains of good bacteria to the gut microbiome.